 Summer started early this year.
 A time when the kids are home and playing outside.
 When they can help with chores around the house before gaming or watching TV.
 Thank goodness our kids are grown and married now.
-Haha!
-It’s difficult getting them to pitch in sometimes, isn’t it?
+It’s difficult getting kids to pitch in sometimes, isn’t it?

 Kevin’s traveling for work ended abruptly after the first week in March, so we began redecorating.
 In February, we had finally gotten everything out of our storage unit and back in the house, in the rafters, and in the backyard, storage shed.
 We continued working through all of that, finding furniture and art and other accessories for our rooms.
 We patched the walls and painted the back two rooms.